This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - EKG: This tests checks your heart rhythm for problems, such as heart damage or disease.

 - Chest x-ray: A chest x-ray is a picture of your heart and lungs.
-Caregivers use the x-ray to check the size of your heart.
+Healthcare providers use the x-ray to check the size of your heart.
 A chest x-ray can also show fluid around your heart and lungs.

 - Echocardiogram: An echocardiogram (echo) uses sound waves to show pictures of the size and shape of your heart.
 An echo records how your heart moves when it is beating and how blood flows through your heart.
 These pictures are seen on a monitor.

 - CT scan: This test is also called a CAT scan.
 An x-ray uses a computer to take pictures of your heart and lungs.
 The pictures can show conditions that may have caused cor pulmonale.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell caregivers if you are allergic to iodine or shellfish.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your heart and lungs.
 An MRI may show the size and function of the right side of your heart.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.